12beesinatrenchcoat/12beesinatrenchcoat.github.io/projects/md/2020 feb 20-website_v4.md

   - design
 startDate: "20 feb 2020"
 endDate: "23 feb 2020"
-progress:	0.8
+progress:	1
-status: "wip" # status can be: "complete", "wip", "planning", "onHold", or "scrapped"
+status: "complete" # status can be: "complete", "wip", "planning", "onHold", or "scrapped"
 headerImage: "../assets/websitev4-header.jpg"
 ---
 In the span of three days, I wrote and actually finished the fourth iteration of my website, aptly titled... `website v4`.
 Even though this is *literally the first finished iteration of it*.
 Ignore the previous iterations from the past two years (and the fact that I lost an iteration due to a hard drive formatting).

+**Update [26 July 2020]:** The status of this has been marked "work in progress" for the longest time. it's not.
+It's been done for a while now.
+Even though the compiler is disgusting to look at and I really need to rewrite it.

 So, into the technical stuff.
 What does this do, how does it work, and any other things.